Applications are currently being accepted through January 5, 2024 at 4:oo pm (CST)

-Applicants for examination must be citizens of the United States or permanent residents, and a resident of the state of Illinois.
+Applicants for examination must be citizens of the United States, permanent residents or deferred immigration status under the feral Deferred Action for Childhood Arrivals (DACA) process and a resident of the state of Illinois.
 Applicants must also reside within 35 miles of the Village of Carpentersville village limits within one year of being hired.

-Applicants must be a minimum age of 21 years at the time of application, or 20 years of age and have successfully completed two years of law enforcement studies at an accredited college or university.
+Applicants must be a minimum age of 21 years at the time of appointment as a sworn officer.
 Applicants must also be under 35 years of age, subject to the age exception provisions of 65 ILCS 5/10- 2.1-6(d).
 To qualify for the age exception for an applicant already employed as a Police Officer, the applicant must have been employed, continuously and on a full-time basis, for the 365-day period immediately prior to the date of application.

 Applicants must have a high school diploma or GED.

 Applicants must have a valid NIPSTA card - OR - equivalent criteria as per the State standard, by the final eligibility list posting date.
 P.O.W.E.R.
 Test Cards issued by Triton College or Joliet Junior College will also be accepted.

 Applicants must have a valid state-issued driver’s license.